Table of Contents

-Use a preventative flea treatment every month - Regularly apply a vet-approved flea treatment to your dog.
-These treatments come in various forms.
-Itch Flea is an easily administered spot-on treatment which kills not only the fleas, but their pesky eggs too!
+Use a preventative flea treatment - Regularly apply a vet-approved flea treatment to your dog, like Itch Flea Treatment for Dogs is an easily administered spot-on treatment which kills not only the fleas, but their pesky eggs too!

 Grooming - Regular grooming, including brushing and combing, can help remove adult fleas, eggs, and flea dirt (flea poo!) from your dog's coat.

 Wash Bedding and Toys - Regularly wash your dog's bedding, toys, and other washable items in a minimum of 60°C to kill fleas and their eggs.

 Vacuum Regularly - Hoover your home thoroughly, paying special attention to areas where your dog spends the most time.
 Dispose of the vacuum bag or carefully empty the canister after each use.

 Cats are equally vulnerable to flea infestations, and it's important to address the issue promptly.
 Here's how to get rid of fleas on cats: